 Bring one or two pairs of your favorite shoes with you, but don’t buy new shoes prior to your visit.
 Also bring any orthotics or arch supports you have used.

 Video: Best Orthotics for Ball of Foot Pain

 Metatarsalgia = Pain Under the Ball of the Foot

-Metatarsalgia is a general term used to denote a painful foot condition in the metatarsal region of the foot (the area just before the toes, more commonly referred to as the ball-of-the-foot).
-This is a common foot disorder that can affect the bones and joints at the ball of the foot and cause pain.
+Metatarsalgia is a general term for a painful foot condition in the metatarsal area of the foot (just before the toes), commonly referred to as the ball of the foot.
+This common disorder can affect bones and joints at the ball of the foot and cause pain.

 There are a lot of causes of metatarsalgia.
 Use the links below to learn about the most common causes.

 While capsulitis is the most common type of ball of foot pain, the following conditions also cause ball of foot pain:

 - Capsulitis is the most common cause of pain under the ball of foot.
 It is simply an inflmmation of the joint at the base of the toes and is usually caused by excessive pressure on this area.

 - Neuroma Neuromas usually cause pain in the forefoot, especially in the area of the 3rd and 4th toes.
 The pain may be shooting, burning, stabbing, radiating or just an “odd” feeling in the area.
 Many patients experience relief of symptoms after they remove their shoe and massage the area.